Zythia/Crafters-Library/README.md

-rename this folder to craftlib mod not finished, many parts do not work yet
+rename this folder to "craftlib" mod not finished, many parts do not work yet